DynastySheep/PositionSaver/README.md

 # Position Saver v0.1

 This script lets you create and save positions on your map, allowing you to change the color, sprite and scale of the blip.
-It also has blip group system that will help you organise your blips.
+It also has a blip group system that will help you organise your blips.
 I don't really know a good use case for this apart from marking stuff like stunt jumps, collectibles or frequent drug dealer spots perhaps.. or just some cool places that you find.

 ![PositionSaver](https://user-images.githubusercontent.com/129829409/236411921-c63c0ab0-4864-432f-8c8b-941bbbc452b7.png)